yezune/LoF/README.md

-# LoF
+# Laws of Form

-Laws of Form
+A Repo for LoF Translation from English to Korean.